How Causal Abstraction Underpins Computational Explanation: Introduction

 We intend our discussion to be general, applying to human cognition as well as to other intelligent agents and artifacts.
-However, much of our focus will be on deep neural network models, drawing upon and contributing to the emerging field of mechanistic\footnote{See \cite{saphra-wiegreffe-2024-mechanistic}, who argue the term `mechanistic interpretability' is polysemous, admitting multiple cultural and technical definitions.} interpretability.
+However, much of our focus will be on deep neural network models, drawing upon and contributing to the emerging field of mechanistic\footnote{See \cite{saphra-wiegreffe-2024-mechanistic}, who argue the term `mechanistic interpretability' is polysemous, admitting multiple cultural and technical definitions.} (or \emph{causal}) interpretability.
 A significant strand of work has been grounded in theories of causal mediation and abstraction (\citealt{vig2020causal, geiger-etal-2020-neural, geiger2021causal, Geiger-etal:2023:DAS,finlayson-etal-2021-causal, chan2022causal, meng2022, wang2023interpretability,geva2023dissecting, hanna2023how, wu2023interpretability}; see \citealt{mueller2024questrightmediatorhistory, Geiger2025} for overviews).
 A remarkable fact about artificial systems is that we often do occupy the auspicious epistemic position with respect to these systems imagined in the opening paragraph: our observational and experimental access to them is limited only by the computational tractability of the tools we use to study them.
-For this reason, they provide a unique test bed for exploration of ideas about computational implementation and explanation (and indeed much else in cognitive science; cf. \citealt{FrankGoodman2025}), which we believe will ultimately be portable to the study of humans and other animals.
+For this reason, they provide a unique test bed for exploration of ideas about computational implementation and explanation (and indeed much else in cognitive science; cf. \citealt{Whitman2024,CarvalhoLampinen,FrankGoodman2025}).